As a Dupaco member, you have several tools to help keep your accounts — and your identity — safe. Are you using these tools?

 An automated recording prompts you to provide the mortgage ID number listed on your mailing.
 Through computerized prompts, you’re told where your mortgage is held and when it was filed.
 The message states that records show you were never offered mortgage payoff protection when you closed on your mortgage.

 “Dupaco does provide this.
 But they would have no way of knowing whether you were offered it,” Slattery said.
 “It’s a sales tactic.”

 The message then prompts you to provide information about yourself.

-Mortgages are public record, so the company is simply searching recorded mortgages and targeting those homeowners to solicit their product, according to Slattery.
+Mortgages are public record, so companies can search recorded mortgages and target homeowners to solicit their product, Slattery said.